 Yoga & Meditation

 Practising yoga and meditation will probably have the biggest benefits.
 It can help with anxiety and depression and alleviate hot flushes and fatigue.
 Menopause can cause issues with concentration and anxiety, making everyday life quite difficult.
 Doing regular yoga and meditation can help you centre and clear your mind to help you manage any stresses and focus on one thing at a time.

-Yoga is also great for improving flexibility and balance, which is important to focus on as you get older.
+Yoga is also great for improving flexibility and balance, which is important to focus on as you age.
 By improving these things, it can help make exercising in other ways easier, keep you mobile and overall prevent issues that develop with age.

 Keeping up motivation is hard when you are going through menopause, and it can be easy to get frustrated.
 Don’t push yourself and set achievable goals.
 Fit it into your daily life, so it feels like less of a chore and more of something you will enjoy, and if you need more motivation, recruit a friend.
 Going through this together is better than alone; that way, you boost each other up.